Hand Coding HTML – a case for

 - Readable code.
 The HTML or PHP code generated by hand coding is in a proper layout, readable and optimized.
 There is usually a lot less code as well.

 - Better SEO rank.
-Hand coded websites have a proper HTML structure with no meaningless code and thus search engines can easily find keywords and that results in better SEO rank.
+Hand coded websites have a proper HTML structure with no meaningless code and thus search engines can easily see what the page is about and that results in a better search engine rank.

 - Control over the code.
 CMS builders often do not allow you to modify the core code, but if you hand code, you have total control.